rareweave/subaccounts/README.md

 const subaccount = new Subaccounts(arweave, wallet);

 // Use the subaccount methods
 // !
-If the address already has one with the same app name it will return previously created one subaccount
+Be sure to check if an account already exists using fetchSubaccount() subaccount
   .makeSubaccount('Address', 'AppName')
   .then((transaction) => {